 What's a good EMQ score to aim for?
 7-8.5 is the target range for most Shopify stores.
 Scores above 8 are excellent.
 Scores below 5 indicate significant data quality issues worth addressing.

 Does EMQ affect all campaign types equally?
-EMQ is most impactful for conversion-optimized campaigns and retargeting.
-Brand awareness campaigns (optimized for reach or impressions) are less affected.
+EMQ is most impactful for conversion-optimized campaigns, retargeting, and Advantage+ campaigns.
+Brand awareness campaigns optimized for reach or impressions are less affected.

 Can I improve EMQ without server-side tracking?
 Partially.
 You can improve the data richness of events your Pixel does capture by sending more parameters with each event.
 But you can't recover the 30-40% of events lost to ad blockers and iOS restrictions without server-side tracking - and those missing events are the primary driver of low EMQ for most stores.